ChaithaliShettigar/Classroom-Chatbot-Smart-Assistant-for-Students/README.md

-📚 Classroom Chatbot – Smart Assistant for Students
+# 📚 Classroom Chatbot – Smart Assistant for Students

 An AI-powered assistant designed to simplify classroom communication, reduce the workload of Class Representatives (CRs), and help students get quick and accurate updates without waiting for faculty responses.

-🧠 Overview

-The Classroom Chatbot is a smart digital assistant that handles classroom updates, reminders, and student queries.
-It ensures that students receive instant answers about assignments, events, and deadlines — while CRs and faculty avoid answering the same questions repeatedly.
-The system supports personal queries, group announcements, file sharing, automatic reminders, and anonymous question handling.

-🌟 Key Features
-🔐 1.
-Login / Signup System

-Secure authentication

-Different user roles:

-Student

-Class Representative (CR)

-Faculty/Admin

-Ensures safe and controlled access

-👥 2.
-Group Chat System

-Admin/CR creates class groups

-Generates a unique Group ID for students to join

-Allows posting:

-Announcements

-Assignment details

-Deadlines

-PDF files

-Images

-Event updates

-Everything is organized in one place — no chaotic WhatsApp groups.

-🔔 3.
-Automatic Reminder System

-Admin sets assignment/test deadlines

-System sends automatic reminders at important intervals:

-1 day before

-1 hour before

-Custom timing

-Students never miss deadlines, even if they forget.

-💬 4.
-Personal AI Chatbot

-Students can ask:

-“When is the next assignment due?”

-“When is the class test?”

-“What did the CR post today?”

-If the information exists in the system → Chatbot answers instantly.
-If not → The chatbot moves to the Smart Query System (below).

-🧭 5.
-Smart Query Handling System
+## **🧠 Overview**

+• The Classroom Chatbot is a smart digital assistant that handles classroom updates, reminders, and student queries.
+• It ensures that students receive instant answers about assignments, events, and deadlines, while CRs and faculty avoid answering the same questions repeatedly.
+• The system supports personal queries, group announcements, file sharing, automatic reminders, anonymous question handling, and also allows students to create their own groups.

+## **🌟 Key Features**

+### **🔐 1.
+Login / Signup System**

+• Secure authentication
+• User roles include:

+* Student
+* Class Representative (CR)
+* Faculty
+• Ensures safe and controlled access

+### **👥 2.
+Group Chat System**

+• Admins, CRs, and students can create class or topic-based groups
+• Generates a unique Group ID for others to join
+• Allows posting:

+* Announcements
+* Assignment details
+* Deadlines
+* PDF files
+* Images
+* Event updates

+Everything is organized in one place instead of unstructured chat groups.

+### **🔔 3.
+Automatic Reminder System**

+• Admins or group creators set submission or event deadlines
+• System sends automatic reminders:

+* 1 day before
+* 1 hour before
+* Custom timings
+• Helps students avoid missing important tasks

+### **💬 4.
+Personal AI Chatbot**

+Students can ask questions such as:
+• “When is the next assignment due?”
+• “When is the class test?”
+• “What updates were posted today?”

+If information exists in the system, the chatbot answers instantly.
+If not, it moves the question to the Smart Query Handling System.

+### **🧭 5.
+Smart Query Handling System**

 When the chatbot cannot answer:

-It asks the student whether the query should be forwarded to the CR/Admin.

-Student chooses:

-Send with name

-Send anonymously

-Don’t send

-Query reaches the correct admin

-Admin responds

-Student receives the answer privately

-This reduces repeated student questions and ensures every doubt gets answered.

-🕵 6.
-Anonymous Mode (Clear Explanation)

-Anonymous mode allows students to ask doubts without revealing their identity.

-✔ How It Works:

-Student asks a question.

-If chatbot cannot answer, it asks:
-“Do you want to send this question to Admin?
-(Anonymous or With Name)”

-If Anonymous is selected:

-The question is forwarded as:

-From: Anonymous User

-Admin cannot see:

-Name

-Roll number

-Email

-User ID

-Admin replies normally.

-The system delivers the answer to the student privately.

-✔ Why Anonymous Mode Is Important:

-Helps shy students ask doubts

-Encourages open communication

-Safe for sensitive or personal questions

-Reduces fear of judgment

-Maintains full privacy

-Nothing is sent unless the student approves it.

-⚙️ Workflow Summary
-Student Flow:

-Login → Join class using Group ID

-View announcements, assignments, and deadlines

-Receive automatic reminders

-Ask doubts in personal chatbot

-If chatbot knows → Instant answer

-If chatbot doesn’t know → Forward question (name/anonymous)

-Admin/CR Flow:

-Create groups and share Group ID

-Post assignments, deadlines, files, and updates

-Receive forwarded queries

-Reply to student questions

-System notifies students instantly

-📌 Future Enhancements

-Mobile app version

-Voice-based chatbot

-Real-time notification system

-Timetable generator

-Faculty dashboard analytics
+• It asks whether the question should be forwarded to the correct admin or CR
+• Student chooses:

+* Send with name
+* Send anonymously
+* Don’t send
+• Admin receives the query and responds
+• Student receives the reply privately

+This reduces repeated questions and ensures accurate answers for everyone.

+### **🕵 6.
+Anonymous Mode**

+Anonymous mode allows students to ask questions without revealing their identity.

+How it works:
+• Student asks a question
+• If chatbot cannot answer, it asks whether to forward the question
+• If Anonymous is selected, the message is forwarded as:

+* From: Anonymous User
+• Admin cannot see:
+* Name
+* Roll number
+* Email
+* User ID

+Admin replies normally, and the system sends the answer to the student privately.

+Why anonymous mode is important:
+• Helps shy students ask doubts
+• Encourages open communication
+• Useful for personal or sensitive questions
+• Avoids fear of judgment
+• Query is only sent if the student approves it

+## **⚙️ Workflow Summary**

+### Student Flow:

+• Login → Join class using Group ID
+• View announcements, assignments, and deadlines
+• Receive automatic reminders
+• Ask doubts in the personal chatbot
+• If chatbot knows → instant answer
+• If chatbot doesn’t know → choose to send anonymously or with name
+• Students can also create their own groups and share Group IDs

+### Admin/CR/Group Creator Flow:

+• Create groups and share Group ID
+• Post assignments, deadlines, files, and updates
+• Receive forwarded queries
+• Reply to student questions
+• System notifies students instantly

+## **📌 Future Enhancements**

+• Mobile app version
+• Voice-based chatbot
+• Real-time notification system
+• Timetable generator
+• Faculty dashboard analytics